-However, degenerative disc disease can lead to conditions like herniated discs, bulging discs, spondylolisthesis, bone spurs, and spinal stenosis, among others.
-If these anatomical abnormalities cause bone or soft tissue to compress nearby spinal nerves, painful radiating symptoms can occur.
+For most, degenerative disc disease is part of the natural aging process and doesn’t cause symptoms.
+However, degenerative disc disease can lead to conditions like herniated discs, bulging discs, spondylolisthesis, bone spurs and spinal stenosis, among others.
+If these conditions cause bone or soft tissue to compress nearby spinal nerves, painful local and radiating symptoms can occur.

-Possible symptoms of neural compression caused by degenerative disc disease include:
+Possible symptoms of nerve compression caused by degenerative disc disease include:

-- Pain that remains localized at the site of neural compression; the pain may resemble cramping or throbbing.
+- Pain that remains localized at the site of nerve compression that may resemble cramping or throbbing.